Frequently Asked Questions

 What thick layer should I order?

-Does the foam break down over time?
+How durable is it?
+Does it break down over time?

 What if insects attack the foam?